 5.4.6.
-Our recommended measures for the school include a number of initiatives that would also count towards maintaining their Gold STARS scheme accreditation, including: 'anti-idling awareness raising measures' and 'school play streets'.
-STARS activity cards are available for these measures, as well as wide range of other topics https://stars.tfl.gov.uk/Explore/Idea.
+Our recommended measures for the school include a number of initiatives that would also count towards the School attaining their Gold STARS scheme accreditation, including: 'anti-idling awareness raising measures', STARS activity cards are available for these measures, as well as wide range of other topics https://stars.tfl.gov.uk/Explore/Idea.